 Consolation Tour D2 Carter Creek to Yakima Canyon

-The day began great and gray at Carter Creek.
+The day began gray at Carter Creek.
 I slept well despite a visit by a small critter outside my tent.
 In the morning I found a stroupwaffel in my handlebar bag.
-I all made sense.
+It all made sense.
 The morning prep was easy paced and steady.

 I was on the trail by 8:17 on the nose.
-The morning was overcast.
-The campsite felt gloomy even in the morning.
 The sound of the creek pervaded the camp but as soon as you reached the trail you could hear I-90.
 It was a strange feeling being so physically cut off with the sounds of the modern world still present.

-The trail continued up past the Lake Annette trail where I spent time with college friends, Kisho as a baby, and Jesse's family.
+The trail continued up past the Lake Annette trail where I spent time with college friends, Kisho as a baby, and Jesse's family at various times.
 This was a different perspective having taken so long to reach it.
 I'd find that a lot of this trip.
 New perspective on familiar places.

-I passed the snow shed (my first bike tour and the outing with Jing Hui and Erika and kids).
+I passed the snow shed where I'd been on my first bike tour and an outing with friends).
 Then it was the tunnel.
-After refueling, I headed in.
+After snacking, I headed in.
 I was amazed I could see the other end of the tunnel from the west portal.
 It's 2.5 miles!
 My new head lamp worked wonderfully.
-I can't say thlsame about my bike light.
+I can't say the same about my bike light.
 It took 12 minutes to travel the tunnel.
-That seems fast but at twelve miles an hour there math works out.
+That seems fast but at twelve miles an hour the math works out.

 At the town of Easton, a detour sign led me into the freeway!
 I got off at the next exit to see if I could take the trail and yes I could.
 Why are the signs there?
 I'll have to ask Washington State Parks.
 I chatted with a gravel biker heading west.
 He was from Florida and was having a ball with his daughter and son in law in Cle Elum.